ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 - java is by comp sci def pass-by-value: https://stackoverflow.com/questions/40480/is-java-pass-by-reference-or-pass-by-value
     - for objects, variables store values that are references to objects
         - so reassigned a variable passed into a function with new value, will not change the variable assignment in caller
+    - so every variable holds "references" that essentially those references are copied in a function call
+        - the exception is some primitive types like integer, which are just direct values

 ## JAVA RUNTIME
 `/usr/libexec/java_home -V`